How to Get Your Insurance License in New Mexico (2026)

 Complete an Exam Prep Course (Strongly Recommended)

-New Mexico does not require pre-licensing education — but the PSI exam is challenging with a national first-time pass rate around 50–65%.
-Most candidates spend 1–3 weeks using a prep course before sitting for the exam.
-Quality exam prep courses from Kaplan ($139), A.D.
-Banker ($169.95), or ExamFX are available online and self-paced.
+New Mexico does not require pre-licensing education — but the PSI exam requires preparation on both general insurance concepts and New Mexico rules.
+Many candidates spend 1–3 weeks using a prep course before sitting for the exam.
+Quality exam prep courses from Kaplan (current fee), A.D.
+Banker (current fee), or ExamFX are available online and self-paced.

 Schedule and Pass the PSI Licensing Exam